john-bokma/tumblelog/tumblelog.md

 2019-10-06 Congratulations!
 ## Congratulations!
-If you see this post you sucessfully ran `tumblelog.pl` or `tumblelog.py`.
+If you see this post you successfully ran `tumblelog.pl` or `tumblelog.py`.

 Unicode test: ☺ (smiley face)
 %